Andrew-Arcade/.github/profile/README.md

 #

+> [!NOTE]
+> ### HACKCLUB
+> My JOURNAL.md can be found here: https://github.com/Andrew-Arcade/log/JOURNAL.md.<br>
+> This project is split into several repositories for better organization and to save space on the Raspberry Pi 5.

 ### About Andrew Arcade

 Andrew Arcade is a custom game console built with a Raspberry Pi 5 running Linux.
 Its main purpose is to play Unity games that I have created.